Samourai-Wallet/TOPL-Android-TorBinary/README.md

 implementation "io.matthewnelson.topl-android:tor-binary:0.4.3.6"
 ```

-- In your Application module's `build.gradle` file, add the following to the `android` block:
+- In your Application module's `build.gradl e` file, add the following to the `android` block:
 ```groovy
     compileOptions {
         sourceCompatibility JavaVersion.VERSION_1_8